keyboardio/Kaleidoscope/docs/setup_toolchain.md

     ```sh
     $ https://raw.githubusercontent.com/keyboardio/Kaleidoscope/master/etc/60-kaleidoscope.rules
     $ sudo cp 60-kaleidoscope.rules /etc/udev/rules.d
-    $ sudo /etc/init.d/udev reload
+    $ sudo udevadm control -R
     ```

 4. Then disconnect and reconnect the keyboard for that change to take effect.

-5. To let Arduino talk to the device over the serial port, you'll need to be in the appropriate group.
-On Ubuntu and some other Linux distributions, the group you need is the 'dialout' group.

-    From a shell:

-    ```sh
-    $ groups
-    ```

-    If you see dialout in the list, you're good to go.
-If you don't, you'll have to add yourself and then get Linux to recognize the change in your current shell:

-    ```sh
-    $ sudo usermod -a -G dialout $USER
-    $ newgrp dialout   # or su - $USER, or log out and in again
-    ```

-    On Arch linux, Manjaro linux, and probably other Arch derivatives, the group for the device access is `uucp`.
-To add yourself to this group if necessary, use

-    ```sh
-    $ sudo usermod -a -G uucp $USER
-    $ newgrp uucp   # or su - $USER, or log out and in again
-    ```

-6. You may have to tweak the `ARDUINO_PATH` (put this line in your shell-rc)
+5. You may have to tweak the `ARDUINO_PATH` (put this line in your shell-rc)

     ```sh
     export ARDUINO_PATH=/usr/local/arduino